kkatherineliu/kkatherineliu/README.md

 💬 Hello~

-🌻 My name is Katherine and I'm in my 1B term, pursuing a Bachelor of Computer Science at the University of Waterloo
+🌻 My name is Katherine and I'm in my 1B term, pursuing a Bachelor of Computer Science at the University of Waterloo.

-🌱 I'm currently exploring basic machine learning algorithms and data analysis procedures
+🌱 I'm currently exploring basic machine learning algorithms and data analysis procedures.

 🐣 As for why, natural language processing was really what got me interested in the field of ML.
 Specifically, I heard about research from other students regarding social media sentiment analysis (a CS student at UofT who looked at Reddit parenting threads, and another one from NYU who analyzed tweets to predict hospital bed demand).